researchart/fse18/submissions/PyPI-Ecosystem/INSTALL.md

 install R libraries:

     install.packages(c("htmlTable", "OIsurv", "survival", "car", "survminer",
                        "ggplot2", "sqldf", "pscl", "texreg", "xtable"))

-Use `build_model.r` (e.g. in RStudio) and produced `survival_data.csv` to
+Open `build_model.r` in RStudio, update dataset path in line 12 and execute statement by statement.
-build the regressions used in the paper.
-This process takes at least 16Gb of RAM and takes few hours to run due to the gigantic size of the dataset.
+The whole process takes at least 4Gb of RAM at few minutes to run (up to 16Gb and few hours on some machines).

+The resulting tables () will be exported as a set of anova_model_all_%d.csv files with TeX tables, where %d designates the model number.